CodeScop/Oge-Mai-Field-Guide/hunts01.md

 - **Type:** Battle
 - **Requirements:** Defeat 4 each Sassi, Alnu, Burocat, and Clawadin
 - **Rewards:** Wardrobe: Hunt Aging Beard https://4thewords.com/media/wardrobe/featured/male/wm&#95;1526-hunt-aging-beard-10389-52135.png
-- **Recommendations:**  This one REALLY feels like an optional sidequest, but we'll see!
-Could Velts's concern about the Assistants bode some change for the Curator this Season?
+- **Recommendations:**  This one REALLY feels like an optional sidequest!

-###Curator's Catalog Collections
+###Great Library Cleanup!

 - **Location:** Elder Library
 - **Unlocked by:** HuntS1 Quest: The Curator of Elder Library
-- **Type:** Collection
+- **Type:** Battle
-- **Requirements:** Deliver 3 Essence, 1 Spider Poison, 3 Lorsa Fur, 1 Tambo Mane, and 5 Claws
+- **Requirements:** Defeat 4 Illi and 6 Kuay
-- **Rewards:** 25 Hunter Tokens
+- **Rewards:** 15 Hunter Tokens
-- **Recommendations:**  This is mostly "put excess materials to good use", in my book; a lot of these materials will have been gathered with the quests to break into the Elder Library, so hurrah to that having a use for even experienced Hunt followers!
+- **Recommendations:**  These are great sources of Rope and Wood, so you'll get something out of this quest other than the prize (Illi has a few quests you'll overlap with, also), but maybe wait till one or both are dropping Hunter Tokens to make this truly profitable.

 ###Into Forest Depths 1/3